honeycombio/academy-browser-instrumentation-course/content-scripts/video-add-custom-attributes.md

 ## Learning Objectives
 - Add app context to spans in a browser app using OpenTelemetry
-- Choose semantic, consistent attribute names
+- Choose semantic, consistent attribute names.
+When possible reuse existing semantic conventions.
+Definitions can be found [here](https://opentelemetry.io/docs/specs/semconv/registry/attributes/)
 - Understand how custom attributes make queries and traces more powerful
 - Apply privacy and best practice considerations when enriching spans